stephengold/jme3-utilities/README.md

   and a starting point for SkyControl) and also for encouraging me to run with it ... thank you yet again!
 + Paul Speed, for helpful insights which got me unstuck during debugging
++ Rémy Bouquet (aka "nehon") for creating the BVH Retarget Project (parts of which are incorporated into the Wes library) and also for many helpful insights
 + the brave souls who volunteered to be alpha testers for SkyControl, including:
   + Davis Rollman
   + "Lockhead"